erth5/webstorm-template/README.md

 # webstorm-template

-a webstorm starter template
+this template is for webstorm web projects it contains:

-this template contains a basic folder structure, configured sass and configured ts
+- a basic folder structure
+- initialized npm
+- configured sass compiler and css minimizer (run automatic)
+- configured ts compiler and js minimizer (run automatic)
+-